 |Australia to dump sludge in Great Barrier Reef

-Australia's government has approved a plan to dump massive amounts of sludge in the Great Barrier Reef.
-The mud will come from a project to expand a coal port at Abbot Point, on the coast near the reef.
-The decision to give the go-ahead to the dumping of the sludge was made by Australia's Environment Minister in December.
-It has caused environmentalists to be up in arms about the possible damage to the world's largest and most famous coral reef.
-They say it is outrageous to put corporate profits ahead of such an important marine environment.
+Australia has approved a plan to dump large amounts of sludge in the Great Barrier Reef.
+The mud will come from the expansion of a coal port on the coast near the reef.
+The go-ahead to the dumping was given by Australia's Environment Minister.
+Environmentalists are up in arms about the possible damage to the world's largest and most famous coral reef.
+They say it is shocking that profits are being put ahead of such an important marine environment.
 About 3 million cubic meters of mud will be poured into the reef's waters.
-Authorities say the sludge will not be dumped on top of any coral.
+Authorities say it will not be dumped on top of any coral.

-The Barrier Reef is the world's largest coral reef system.
-It stretches for over 2,600 kilometres, covering an area of approximately 344,400 square kilometres.
-It receives special protection from Australia's government to limit the impact of fishing and tourism.
-Climate change is already damaging its delicate ecosystems by bleaching and killing the coral.
+The reef is the world's largest coral reef system.
+It stretches for 2,600km, covering around 344,400 square kilometres.
+It gets special protection from Australia's government to limit the impact of fishing and tourism.
+Climate change is damaging it by bleaching and killing the coral.
 The reef creates $3 billion a year in tourism revenue.
-Greenpeace warned that the dumping, "is one more body blow for the Reef which further threatens marine life, its World Heritage status and Australia's tourism and fishing industries".
-The World Wildlife Fund said the decision marked, "a sad day for the reef and anyone who cares about its future".
+Greenpeace said the dumping, "is one more body blow… which further threatens marine life, its World Heritage status and Australia's tourism and fishing".
+The WWF said it was, "a sad day for the reef and anyone who cares about its future".